 In today's digital world, page numbers are not always fixed or even given.
 (Think of a Kindle® book and how font size changes the number of words on a page.)
 So, when citing from a reference book in digital format, page numbers are not necessary.
 When in doubt, ask your professor!

 Here's what the Chicago Manual of Style has to say:

 If a book is available in more than one format, cite the version you consulted.
 For books consulted online, list a URL; include an access date only if one is required by your publisher or discipline.
 If no fixed page numbers are available, you can include a section title or a chapter or other number.

 1. Jane Austen, Pride and Prejudice (New York: Penguin Classics, 2007), Kindle edition.

 2. Philip B. Kurland and Ralph Lerner, eds., The Founders’ Constitution (Chicago: University of Chicago Press, 1987), accessed February 28, 2010, http://press-pubs.uchicago.edu/founders/.

 4. Kurland and Lerner, Founder’s Constitution, chap.
 10, doc.
 19.

 Do you offer group discounts?

-If you are currently a student, we offer a special rate of $69 per year.
-Just click the "Student Subscription" tab on the Subscribe Now page.
-Please use your .edu email address to verify your student status, or contact Subscriptions directly if you are training for ministry but do not have a .edu address.
+If you are currently a student and your institution does not subscribe, we offer a special rate of $69 per year.
+View details here Subscribe Now!
+Please use your .edu email address to verify your student status, contact firstname.lastname@example.org if you have questions.

 The Student Subscription includes all the resources of our Premium Subscription at a rate that recognizes the sacrifices you're making to prepare for ministry.